noseka1/noseka1.github.io/source/_posts/2017-07-20-first-look-at-the-key-value-store-in-consul.markdown

 ## Conclusion

 In this blog post, we reviewed the basics of the key-value store in Consul.
 There are many other cool features of the key-value store that we didn't cover like atomic key updates using Check-and-Set operations, [transactions](https://www.consul.io/api/txn.html), [locks](https://www.consul.io/docs/commands/lock.html) or [watches](https://www.consul.io/docs/commands/watch.html).
-Also, I recommend to you to take a look at the great Consul's [RESTful API](https://www.consul.io/api/index.html) that allows you to interact with Consul programatically.
+Also, I recommend to you to take a look at the Consul's great [RESTful API](https://www.consul.io/api/index.html) that allows you to interact with Consul programatically.

 If you're looking for a key-value store that would enhance your distributed application, Consul is definitely a candidate to consider.
 Besides that, Consul will be ready when you later on realize that service discovery is what you need to address next.

+Are you considering or already using Consul at your company?
+I would like to hear your experiences, please leave your comments below.